 Heading from Ontario into Quebec, local food becomes more influenced by the province’s French heritage.
-Cheese producers abound, some of the world’s best maple syrup literally grows on tree (ok, in trees) and comfort foods like tortière (spiced meat pie), french canadian pea soup (soupe aux pois) and baked beans (fèves au lard) can help a person survive through a bitterly cold Quebec winter.
-Never mind that everyone now has central heating… Quebecois comfort foods are delicious.
-Just be sure to go shovel some snow or skate on a frozen pond after the richer ones.
+Cheese producers abound, some of the world’s best maple syrup literally grows on tree (ok, in trees) and comfort foods like tortière (spiced meat pie), French Canadian pea soup (soupe aux pois) and baked beans (fèves au lard) can help a person survive through a bitterly cold Quebec winter.
+Never mind that everyone now has central heating, Quebecois comfort foods are delicious.
+Just be sure to shovel some snow or skate on a frozen pond after the richer ones.

-So, what’s the deal with Quebec’s arguably most famous food… poutine?
+So, what’s the deal with Quebec’s arguably most famous food, poutine?
 The combination of cheese curds and gravy on french fries has never struck me as particularly French, so I googled its history.
-Turns out nobody knows exactly who originated the dish, but everyone seems to agree that it has its roots in rural Quebec sometime in the 1950’s.
-Cheese producers in the area might have been looking for an outlet for their supply of cheese curds and perhaps the gravy was added to keep the whole thing from seeming a bit dry.
+It turns out nobody knows precisely who originated the dish, but everyone seems to agree that it has its roots in rural Quebec sometime in the 1950s.
+Cheese producers in the area might have been looking for an outlet for their supply of cheese curds, and perhaps the gravy was added to keep the whole thing from seeming a bit dry.
 Whatever the original reasons for combining these particular ingredients, poutine has been widely embraced throughout Canada and even internationally.
-Poutine has now gone gourmet, with chefs trying out additions and substutions from many global cuisines.
+Poutine has now gone gourmet, with chefs trying out additions and substitutions from many global cuisines.
 But like most cult classics, you’ll find a lot of different – and strongly voiced – opinions about what constitutes the perfect poutine.

 Do you have another virtual toe ready?
 This time we’re going to dip it into the Atlantic Ocean, as we take a bite out of the Maritime Provinces and Canada’s east coast.
 Disclaimer: I have never been to our eastern provinces, but I am excitedly anticipating my first trip to Cape Breton Island, Nova Scotia, in less than two weeks.
 According to my research, these are some of the foodie highlights of the area and I hope to try them all and then some.

 Did someone say seafood?
 Of course!
 Being a coastal area, seafood has long been an important part of Maritime cuisine.
 Nova Scotia boasts some of the best lobster harvesting beds in the world and PEI has taken advantage of its clean waters and technical know-how to develop a significant mussel industry.
-But not all of the ocean’s bounty is of the critter persuasion… for a vegan ‘sea food’ option, dulse is commonly eaten (dried to a crisp) as a salty snack.
+But not all of the ocean’s bounty is of the critter persuasion and for a vegan ‘seafood’ option, dulse is commonly eaten (dried to a crisp) as a salty snack.

 Blueberries grow wild in many parts of the Maritimes and so a local meal might come to a sweet conclusion with a bowl of blueberry grunt, which someone from elsewhere might refer to as a cobbler.
 Either way, it sounds delightful.